Be Awesome At Marketing Your Dental Practice By Involving Your Staff: 7 Tips to Get Started

 One thing to understand, no matter what your strategy for getting reviews, it's important that you have a review management strategy in place so you can address negative reviews as well as the positive ones.

-We offer a review portal that dentists can send their patients to so they can more easily get positive reviews on their favorite website.
+We offer a review portal that dentists can send their patients to so they can more easily get positive reviews on the most important review websites for dentists.

-Watch the video below to see how it works, and then enter in your information below to see what your review profile looks like.
+Watch the video below to learn how it works, and then enter your information below to see your review profile.

 7. Cultivate Practice Ambassadors